Great Canadian flag debate: Special flag committee

 At the last minute, John Matheson slipped a flag designed by historian George Stanley into the mix.
 The idea came to him while standing in front of the Mackenzie Building of the Royal Military College of Canada, while viewing the college flag flying in the wind.
 Stanley submitted a March 23, 1964 formal detailed memorandum to Matheson on the history of Canada's emblems, predating Pearson's raising the issue, in which he warned that any new flag "must avoid the use of national or racial symbols that are of a divisive nature" and that it would be "clearly inadvisable" to create a flag that carried either a Union Jack or a Fleur-de-lis.
 The design put forward had a single red maple leaf on a white plain background, flanked by two red borders, based on the design of the flag of the Royal Military College.
 The voting was held on October 22, 1964, when the committee's final contest pitted Pearson's pennant against Stanley's.
 Assuming that the Liberals would vote for the Prime Minister's design, the Conservatives backed Stanley.
 They were outmaneuvered by the Liberals who had agreed with others to choose the Stanley Maple Leaf flag.
-The Liberals voted for the red and white flag, making the selection unanimous (15–0).
+The Liberals voted for the red and white flag, making the selection unanimous (14–0 with the committee chairman not voting).